MisterSheeple/BOSSDumperGM9/README.md

 2. Hold START + POWER to open the Luma3DS chainloader.
 3. Select SpotPassDumper9 and press A.
 4. Follow the directions on the bottom screen.
-5. Once done, the file `partitionA.bin` (or in rare cases, `partitionB.bin`) will be located on your SD card at `/gm9/out/`.
+5. Once done, the file `partitionA.bin` (or in rare cases, `partitionB.bin`) will be located on your SD card in the `spotpass_cache` folder.
 Upload this file to Pretendo's Bandwidth bot in their Discord using the command `/upload-network-dump boss-database-3ds`.

 ### Without CFW (11.4 - 11.17)